 In procedure law, usually if "A" requires "B" the fulfillment of an obligation "x," "A" carries the burden of demonstrating the occurrence of the failure in the obligation or, at least, she must to show the factual circumstances of in what manner "B" violated her obligation.
 Courts have said, though, that this condition is irrelevant.
-Meaning if "A" needs the drug "x" she has the right to demand it directly at court and has not, therefore, any dutyto demonstrate that "x" was indeed denied by government or by the public system.
-This is the dominant understanding of the TJ/RS.61Luckily (for court's everyday operation) a major part of the population is still not aware they have this right to healthcare.
+Meaning if "A" needs the drug "x" she has the right to demonstrate that "x" was indeed denied by government or by the public system.
+This is the dominant understanding of the TJ/RS.Luckily (for court's everyday operation) a major part of the population is still not aware they have this right to healthcare.

-60 A quick research for the expression "super-right" at the TJ/RS Court's website provides us almost two thousand cases.
+A quick research for the expression "super-right" at the TJ/RS Court's website provides us almost two thousand cases.
 As a instance, see: TJ/RS, Oitava Câmara Cível, Apelação Cível n.
 70062642145, Relator: Luiz Felipe Brasil Santos, j.: 12/02/2015.